marknelsonengineer/DTMF_Decoder/ARCHITECTURE.md

   - Running Error Handler
     - Mostly, this happens in the other subsystems, however:
-      - Problems in the message loop will log an error in the log store and call #gracefulShutdown
+      - Problems in the message loop will:
+        - Call #CLOSE_FATAL, which:
+          - Posts an application-specific message `guUMW_CLOSE_FATAL` which will gracefully shutdown the application by:
+            - The message's `WPARAM` sends a resource string ID and an index (usually a thread).
+            - In the #guUMW_CLOSE_FATAL message handler:
+              - Set #giApplicationReturnValue to #EXIT_FAILURE
+              - Store a string resource ID and index to the logger via #logSetMsg
+              - Call #gracefulShutdown
+            - After all of the work threads have finished, the first WARN, ERROR or FATAL message
-      - (NOT DONE) Problems in the message handlers will also log a message and call
+      - Problems in the message handlers will also call #CLOSE_FATAL
-        #gracefulShutdown if necessary

   - Normal Shutdown
     - #gracefulShutdown